jacopofar/geoshiny/README.md

 ```

+## Testing

+To run the test you need git-lfs installed, and docker, it will download a dump of a small postgis DB of around 200 MB and run scripts on that.
+Use `make test-from-zero`.

 # TODO

 - [ ] Proper automated tests with a reasonable data fixture
+- [ ] Examine the possibility of removing GDAL or making it optional, it's a pain to install
 - [ ] Add labeling/text
 - [ ] XKCD style output (from matplotlib, should work out of the box)
 - [ ] Offer both async and sync access if possible, hiding the loop to sync users